Getting Started

 To connect to the wide-area MeshCore network in the NYC area:

-- Ensure your companion node or repeater is on the latest firmware
+- Ensure your companion is on the latest firmware

 MeshCore radio settings: